 The ASDC function preprocesses the DC-bus current analog value and passes the adjusted value as an input to the CC function.
 Processing of the DC-bus current analog value includes bit shifting and filtering.

 Figure 22.
 Functionality of ASDC

-In order to ensure periodic sampling of the DC-bus current and the quick transfer of the measured data from the AD converter to the ETPU DATA RAM, several peripheral modules are used (see Figure 23):
+In order to ensure periodic sampling of the DC-bus voltage and the quick transfer of the measured data from the AD converter to the ETPU DATA RAM, several peripheral modules are used: